Buganda: Women and royal power

 Women would also participate in military campaigns.
 Princess Nakuyita was second in command of Kabaka Sunna II's army in the early 1800s.

 The Àbàmbejja (Princesses) had many privileges, including the right to own land.
 They were shown great respect by chiefs and were exempted from many restrictions faced by the commoner women.
 Under Mutesa I, princesses were given to chiefs to consolidate their patron-client relations.
-Many princesses became spirit wives by ‘marrying’ the Balùbaalè (national deities) and were thus able to mobilise creative power to influence the king and the queen mother.
+Many princesses became spirit wives by 'marrying' the Balùbaalè (national deities) and were thus able to mobilise creative power to influence the king and the queen mother.
 One princess was instrumental in deposing the Katikkiro (prime minister), Kayira, because they felt he had claimed too much power.
 Princess Ndege Nassolo organized a successful rebellion of chiefs and princes against her brother, the cruel king Kagulu (1674–1704).
 Kagulu managed to escape capture after his capital fell but was later caught.
 Ndege Nassolo had Kagulu drowned in Lake Victoria.

 In the 13th-15th centuries, women are said to have ruled as Kabaka; Sir John Gray claims that there is abundant evidence of this.
 One such ruler was Naku, the daughter of Mukibi, the founder of the Lugave (Pangolin) clan and the wife of Kabaka Kimera.
 Naku was so powerful that every king that followed Kimera took a wife from her clan and called her Naku.
 Ganda history remembers another female Kabaka, Queen Nanono, wife of Kabaka Nakibinge (1494–1524), gained her fame from a battle with the Banyoro at Mpigi (which the Baganda lost) while pregnant.
 After finding out the king had died in battle, she rallied the Baganda warriors and prevented further losses.
 Thereafter she ruled the country for eighteen months and would have been chosen kabaka had she birthed a male child.
 Queen Nanano belonged to the Ngo (Leopard) clan, which brought prestige to her clan-mates, who initiated a new name for their daughters: Nnabulya (we also ruled).

 Cinema

-Several actors and actresses have been very influential in Kiganda drama including Sam Bagenda of the Ebonies, Mariam Ndagire, Aloysius Matovu, Abby Mukiibi, Charles Ssenkubuge, Alex Mukulu, Kato Lubwama, Benon Kibuuka, Nana Kagga, Sarah Kisawuzi, Ashraf Ssemwogerere, Ahmed Lubowa and Hellen Lukoma.
+Several actors and actresses have been very influential in Kiganda drama including Sam Bagenda of the Ebonies, Mariam Ndagire, Aloysius Matovu, Abby Mukiibi, Charles Ssenkubuge, Alex Mukulu, Kato Lubwama, Benon Kibuuka, Nana Kagga, Sarah Kisawuzi, Ashraf Ssemwogerere, Ahmed Lubowa, Waswa Charles Ssentamu (writter) and Hellen Lukoma.